verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 </div>
 {{< /clipboard >}}

-Next install the Helm chart for the webhook:
+Next, install the Helm chart for the webhook.
 {{< clipboard >}}
 <div class="highlight">